 Multiply these identities with $z$ and $w$ respectively and add them.
 This gives

 from which \eqref{aklformula} follows. \end{proof}

 In order to analyze the asymptotics of the right side of \eqref{aklformula} for $k,\ell$ large, we want to deform the contours of integration.
 Recall that $D$ is bounded by $m$ analytic arcs which form angles $\pi\alpha_p$ at points $w_p=g(z_p)$ on the boundary.
-Since the arcs are analytic $g$ can be extended analytically somewhat into $\D$, by the Schwarz' reflection principle, except at the preimages $z_p$ of the corners.
-Let $\delta>0$ be a parameter, it will be chosen small enough below.
-Consider angles and lengths as in Fig. \ref{Fig:Geo}.
-Here, $P$ is the point $-1+(1-\delta)e^{-\I\phi}$, $Q$ is the point $-1+e^{\I\phi}$, and we choose $\phi=\phi(\delta)$ so that $(-1)PO$ is a right angle, which gives
+Since the arcs are analytic, $g$ can be extended analytically to a subdomain of $\D$, by the Schwarz reflection principle, except at the preimages $z_p$ of the corners.